-The Land Development Regulation Administrator shall be designated by resolution of the Board of County Commissioners and shall administer and enforce these land development regulations directly or through aides and assistants.
-In the performance of his or her duties, the Land Development Regulation Administrator may request the assistance of any officer or agency of the County.
+The Land Development Regulation Administrator shall administer and enforce these land development regulations directly or through aides and assistants.
+In the performance of his or her duties, the Land Development Regulation Administrator may request the assistance of any officer or agency of the City.